axx8676/PLCnext-file-swap/README.md

 # PLCnext-file-swap
-Swaps the project files on the PLCnext Control with the project files on the inserted SD card
+Swaps the project files on the PLCnext Control with the project files on the SD Card upon insertion.

 <h2> Materials/Software Needed: </h2>